-The scope as estimated:

-In the Webster Substation:
+The scope as estimated: In the Webster Substation:

-Circuit Breakers Four (4) new Potential Transformers (PT's) Twelve (12) new Lightning Arresters (LA's)

-(SSVT) Two (2) Pull-off 34.5 structures for strain bus to new Daniel SS Installation includes all associated Foundations, structural steel, conduit, cable and new control and relay cabinets.
+Two (2) new 40MVA, 115kV to 34.5kV transformers.
+Two (2) new 34.5 kv Circuit Breakers Four (4) new Potential Transformers (PT's) Twelve (12) new Lightning Arresters (LA's) Three (2) Station Service Transformers 50 kVA (SSVT) Two (2) Pull-off 34.5 structures for strain bus to new Daniel SS Installation includes all associated Foundations, structural steel, conduit, cable and new control and relay cabinets.